isomerpages/nlb-learning/_reading/Preschoolers/Programmes.md

 .responsive-iframe-container.ratio-3by2 { padding-top: 66.66%; }
 .responsive-iframe-container.ratio-1by1 { padding-top: 100%; }
 </style>
-Help your child develop essential early literacy skills through our array of interactive workshops, talks, storytelling sessions and events.
+Help your child to develop important early literacy skills through our array of interactive workshops, talks, storytelling sessions and events.
-### Raising Readers for Life
+## **Raising Readers for Life*
 ![Alt text for image on Isomer site](/images/reading/preschool/readingbannerpreschool.png)

+Programmes for children aged 0 to 6 years old such as Storytelling, Baby Lapsit, Baby Songs and Rhymes, Toddler Songs and Rhymes and Jiggle, Read & Rhymes.
+Conducted regularly.
-Click [here](https://www.eventbrite.sg/o/golibrary-national-library-board-singapore-26735252849) for the latest programme listings.
+Click [here](https://go.gov.sg/early-read-reading-programmes) for the latest programme listings.